 I guess if you want to sell something, the best person to send is the person who came up with the idea, and that’s exactly what the NCSE did today.
 However, what is the real story with this inclusive model?
 What is actually happening in New Brunswick since this model of inclusion was brought in.
 Now, I’m no academic, and I really wanted to get as much information as I possibly could as quickly as possible in order to be able to get an article out less than 24 hours after the conference today so I googled the following phrase to see what would come up.

-What do teachers in think about total inclusion model?
+What do teachers in New Brunswick think about total inclusion model?

 I thought I’d get a large number of results but this search yielded only 5 before linking to more irrelevant sites.
 It was interesting to see that 2 of the results were in favour of the model and 3 of them were against the model.